-Benefits to obtaining a Clinical Medical Assistant Certification may include: more job opportunities, an increased pay scale, job security, and increased subject matter expertise.
+Benefits of obtaining a Clinical Medical Assistant Certification may include: more job opportunities, an increased pay scale, job security, and increased subject matter expertise.

 The Medical Scribe Certification Exam (MSCE)

-The Medical Scribe Certification Exam is administered by AHDPG to certify the individual as either an Apprentice Medical Scribe Professional (AMSP) or Certified Medical Scribe Professional (CMSP).
-An individual who passes the MSCE with less than 200 hours of direct scribe experience is an Apprentice Medical Scribe Professional until they achieve 200 direct scribe hours.
-Apprentice Medical Scribe Professionals (those with less than 200 hours of direct scribe experience) can request via email@example.com to have their credential upgraded to Certified Medical Scribe Professional upon meeting the 200 hour requirement.
+The Medical Scribe Certification Exam is administered by AHDPG to certify the individual as earning the Apprentice Medical Scribe Professional (AMSPTM) or Certified Medical Scribe Professional (CMSPTM)credential.
+An individual who passes the Medical Scribe Certification Exam with less than 200 hours of direct scribe experience is an Apprentice Medical Scribe Professional until they achieve 200 direct scribe hours.
+Apprentice Medical Scribe Professionals (those with less than 200 hours of direct scribe experience) can request via email@example.com to have their credential upgraded to Certified Medical Scribe Professional upon meeting the 200-hour requirement.

-Upon successful completion of the online training program a student is eligible* for our optional Clinical Medical Assisting Externship.
-The Clinical Medical Assisting Externship is a standard 40 hour unpaid rotation.
-During this Externship students are given a chance to get hands on experience and practice conducting a variety of procedures on patients with supervision.
-The Externship is designed to ensure students get a minimum of 50 accurate sticks (combination of venipuncture/capillary sticks and 10 skin punctures) and record this on a log sheet that is signed by a lab supervisor.
+Upon successful completion of the online training program, a student is eligible* for our optional Clinical Medical Assisting Externship.
+The Clinical Medical Assisting Externship is a standard 160-hour unpaid rotation.
+During this Externship students are given a chance to get hands-on experience and practice conducting a variety of procedures on patients with supervision.
+The Externship is designed to ensure students get a minimum of 50 accurate sticks (a combination of venipuncture/capillary sticks and 10 skin punctures) and record this on a log sheet that is signed by a lab supervisor.

-As a participant in this Clinical Externship you must agree to provide a resume to their assigned Externship Coordinator no less than 3 weeks following initial contact.
-Failure to provide such resume will result in students not being able to participate in the externship opportunity.
-In addition the following terms and conditions apply to the externship:
+As a participant in this Clinical Externship, you must agree to provide a resume to their assigned Externship Coordinator no less than 3 weeks following initial contact.
+Failure to provide such a resume will result in students not being able to participate in the externship opportunity.
+In addition, the following terms and conditions apply to the externship:

 - Students are expected to provide their own transportation to externship facilities.

-- Attendance and punctuality at the facility is required.
+- Attendance and punctuality at the facility are required.

 - Students agree to comply with all facility policies including, but not limited to, the policy on professionalism, dress, uniform, and proper hygiene practices for a medical setting.